Best Payment Methods for Freelancers: Fees, Speed, and Security Compared (2026)

 For most freelancers, here's the ideal setup:

-Primary: Stripe for card payments
+Primary: card processor for card payments

 - Works with invoicing software